platomav/BIOSUtilities/README.md

 padding: int = 0
 ```

-If the required arguments are not provided, it is still possible to use the BIOSUtility-inherited instance to access
-auxiliary public methods and class constants.
+If the required arguments are not provided, placeholder values are set so that it is possible to use the BIOSUtility-inherited instance to access auxiliary public methods and class constants.
 However, checking and/or parsing of file formats will not yield results.

 #### Methods